alexb7711/notes/queueing_theory.md

 State $j$ is *accessible* to state $i\; (i \rightarrow j)$ if there exists an $n \geq 0$ such that $p_{ij}^n > 0$.
 Two states communicate with each other if $i \leftrightarrow j$.
 A chain is *irreducible* if all of its state communicate (any state can get to any other state).
 A state is recurrent if the probability of returning to itself is 1, and it is transient if it will return to itself in $n$ steps.

 ### Long-Run Behavior
+The concept of long run behavior consists of the idea that the probability of being at a particular state does not depend on the starting state.

 # Simple Markovian Queuing Models